acidtone/wbdv-winter-2020/materials/cpnt260/days/d00/README.md

 2. Follow listed instructions for "*…or push an existing repository from the command line*"

 ### Activity: Fork and clone the course repo to your system
-1. Fork the WBDV repo to your GH account
-2. Clone repo to your filesystem
+1. Clone repo to your filesystem

 ## Dobbie